graphbig/graphBIG/README.md

 GraphBIG workloads then cover all major computation types and data sources.

-GraphBIG benchmarks were built on an open source graph framework named "openG", which follows the same design methodology as IBM System G framework.
+GraphBIG benchmarks were built on an open source graph framework named "openG", which follows the similar design methodology as IBM System G framework.
 It represents architectural/system behaviors of real-world graph computing practices.

 (For commercial packages of the IBM System G, please visit [IBM System G])